 - “Securities Litigation in 2012 and Beyond: New Targets, New Solutions” presentation, May 9, 2012.

 - “From Enron to Today- An Insider's Guide to Safely Navigating the New Enforcement Landscape," presentation for In-House Counsel at Financial Institutions, Oct.
 20, 2011.

 - “What to Do when Federal Investigators Come Calling,” presentation for Corporate In-House Counsel of Fortune 500 Company, Oct.
 12, 2011.

-- Spoke to Assistant United States Attorneys at the National Advocacy Center (NAC) on issues related to recent prosecutions throughout the country, June 14, 2011.
+- Instructor, Assistant United States Attorneys at the National Advocacy Center (NAC) on issues related to recent prosecutions throughout the country, June 14, 2011.